Exercises and associated data

 Comparing inferences

-We can compare inferences from the two models to see that they are similar (although in a different order):
+We can compare inferences from the two models to see that they are broadly similar:

 Now compare estimates for the residual AR1 parameters.
 First, extract posterior draws for the AR1 parameter from the two models, which can be done using the as.data.frame: